awesome-inc/MetaThrift/README.md

 # MetaThrift

-**NOTE:** This repository server educational purposes!
+**NOTE:** This repository serves educational purposes only!
 For a serious application of the concepts discussed below you should consider production-ready platforms such as e.g. [deepstreamHub](https://deepstreamhub.com/open-source/?io).

 ## Motivation